twirdie/twirdie/README.md

 - 👋 Hi, I’m @twirdie
 - 👀 Welcome to my github profile.
-- 🌱 I’m currently learning PYTHON coding.
+- 🌱 I’m currently learning how to be a paster.

 <!---
 twirdie/twirdie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.